Tawfiqh/colour-palettes/README.md

 3. Separate class to store images in a database along with their swatch.

+4. Put database in separate module with dbAddress in an ENV var.

+4. Abstract database class schema into an argument for the constructor;

 4. Endpoint to query images in a gallery and show images next to their swatches.

 5. Add a grouping - field. - i.e group by pink, green, red…